postsharp/Metalama.Documentation/content/conceptual/aspects/aspect-inheritance.md

 ## Conditional inheritance

-The <xref:Metalama.Framework.Aspects.InheritableAttribute?text=[Inheritable]> custom attribute causes _all_ instances of the aspect class to be inheritable, regardless of their fields of properties.
-If you want to make this decision dependent on fields or properties of the aspect, your aspect must implement the <xref:Metalama.Framework.Aspects.IConditionallyInheritableAspect>.
+The <xref:Metalama.Framework.Aspects.InheritableAttribute?text=[Inheritable]> custom attribute causes _all_ instances of the aspect class to be inheritable, regardless of their fields or properties.
+If you want to make the inheritance decision dependent on fields or properties of the aspect, then your aspect must implement the <xref:Metalama.Framework.Aspects.IConditionallyInheritableAspect>.

 Note that when the <xref:Metalama.Framework.Aspects.IConditionallyInheritableAspect> interface is implemented, the refactoring menu will always suggest adding the aspect to a declaration, even if the aspect is eligible for inheritance only on the target declaration.